 The word veda is derived from the Sanskrit word vid- “to know”.
 These are a large body of texts originating in ancient India.
-The earliest scripture on earth is the Rig Veda, which was composed even before 1700 BC.
+The earliest scripture on earth is the Rig Veda, which was composed around 1700 BC.

 Vedic texts include-